Bybit Card Review 2026

 | Top-up Fee | Free |

 No annual or monthly fees is a strong starting point.
-It means the card does not cost you anything just to have in your wallet.
-Compare this to many premium credit cards that charge 100-500 dollars per year - with Bybit Card, you start at zero and only pay fees when you actually use specific features.
+The card carries no cost just to hold.
+Compare this to many premium credit cards that charge 100-500 dollars per year — with Bybit Card, you start at zero and only pay fees when using specific features.

 ATM withdrawals deserve special attention because the fees can add up quickly.
 With a fee of 1.5% per withdrawal, plus any fees the ATM operator charges, cash access is not cheap.
-My advice: use the card for direct purchases whenever possible and minimize ATM usage.
-If you need cash regularly, look for ATMs that do not charge additional fees.
+The card is best suited for direct purchases rather than regular ATM use.
+Cardholders who need cash frequently should look for fee-free ATMs.

 Costs most people overlook: